tjoekbezoer/jsq/README.md

 jsq
 ===

-Query JSON in UNIX syntax
+Work in progress.
+More info later!